SnowyMouse/chimera/README.md

 #### Block loading screen
 When you join a server, you are blinded for a few seconds by a loading screen, and this can make you susceptible to being cheaply killed.
 This disables that loading screen.
-By default, Chimera disables the loading screen due to this, but you can turn it back on if you want.

 **Usage:** `chimera_block_loading_screen [true/false]`

 #### Block mouse acceleration
 Halo uses raw input, thus it bypasses the mouse acceleration setting of your operating system (unless you run the game in Wine).
 However, Halo adds its own mouse acceleration on top of direct input.
-You can disable this if you want.
-By default, mouse acceleration is blocked.

 **Usage:** `chimera_block_mouse_acceleration [true/false]`